IIWDTI/Decaffeinated/README.md

 # How?

-Download the "RunCPUatMax.bat" and the "Decaffeinated.exe", run both of them.
+C1E Enabled in BIOS: Download the "RunCPUatMax.bat" and the "Decaffeinated.exe", run both of them.
+C1E Disabled in BIOS: Only download the "RunCPUatMax.bat".

 # Example